navy-linux/navylinux.org/content/wiki/developer-guide/add-file.md

 ```
 * After clone the whole project directory is created in your local machine

-* Here is a content folder and a wiki folder in content folder, Make a file or folder which you want in wiki folder. and in file give some file information like, and same file with ,md extention.
+* Here is a content folder and a wiki folder in content folder, Make a file or folder which you want in wiki folder. and in file give some file information like, and same file with ,md extension.

 ```bash
 ---